Edited by: Chris Dong

 Unsurprisingly, you can earn a lot of Avianca LifeMiles by flying on Avianca flights.
-Mileage earning is dependent on the fare class and distance of your ticket.
-Additionally, the minimum number of miles you can accrue for international flights is 500 miles.
+Mileage earning is dependent on the price you paid for your ticket.

 You can accrue LifeMiles from many different airline partners, but each partner has specific accrual rates.

-You can find the complete list of partner airlines and LifeMiles accrual rates on the Avianca LifeMiles website.
+You can review the complete list of partner airlines and LifeMiles accrual rates.

 Hot Tip: For more information, check out this in-depth guide to help you know where to credit your airline miles.

 You can also earn LifeMiles through car rental partners.

 |Alamo||2 miles per $1 spent||National||2 miles per $1 spent|

 |Avis||500 miles per rental plus 10% discount||Rentalcars.com||5 miles per $1 spent|

 |Budget||500 miles per rental||SIXT||500 miles per rental|

 Avis has the best deal on earning LifeMiles, so we would suggest utilizing this company when possible.